Gymnastics: Olympian Dipa Karmakar announces retirement

-Indian artistic gymnast Dipa Karmakar announced her retirement from the sport on Monday.
-She revealed the same via a social media post.
+Indian artistic gymnast Dipa Karmakar announced her retirement from the sport on Monday, revealing the same via a social media post.

 “After much thought and reflection, I have decided to retire from gymnastics,” the 31-year-old Karmakar wrote.
 “This is not an easy decision, but it feels like the right time.

-“Gymastics is a big part of my life and I am grateful for every moment – the highs, the lows, and everything in between,” she added.
+“Gymnastics is a big part of my life and I am grateful for every moment – the highs, the lows, and everything in between,” she added.

 Karmakar shot to fame eight years ago during the 2016 Rio de Janeiro Olympics.
 She not only was the first Indian gymnast to qualify for the Olympic Games but also finished fourth, narrowly missing out on a medal.